jremsza/goMLproject/README.md

 ### Splitting the Dataset

 The Go ML program includes a preprocessing step that prepares the data for the machine learning model.
-This step involves splitting the input dataset into training and testing sets, a common practice in machine learning to evaluate models accurately.
-The function responsible for this operation is `splitDataset`.
+This step involves splitting the input dataset into training and testing sets with the function `splitDataset`.

 #### Implementation